huggingface/datasets/docs/source/exploring.rst

     >>> dataset[0]
     {'label': tensor(1)}

+It's also possible to use :func:`datasets.Dataset.with_format` instead, to get a new dataset object with the specified format.

-The current format of the dataset can be queried with :func:`datasets.Dataset.format` and can be reset to the original format (python and no column filtered) with :func:`datasets.Dataset.reset_format`:
+The current format of the dataset can be queried with ``datasets.Dataset.format`` and can be reset to the original format (python and no column filtered) with :func:`datasets.Dataset.reset_format`:

 .. code-block::